staxgr/j2nbus/README.md

 j2nbus
 ======

 j2nbus is a bus alternative to JNI for communication between Java and C++ in the same process.
-It Supports Android and works with Gradle.
+It supports Android and works with Gradle.

 j2nbus works by automatically translating simple Java data classes to C++ and making them availabe to subscribe to and publish from both Java and C++.